KyleKing/recipes/docs/dessert/chocolatines.md

 - Break into bite size chunks!
 Can be stored in the fridge or on the counter

 !!! warning
-FYI, choose a backing sheet that will fit in your freezer
+  FYI, choose a baking sheet that will fit in your freezer